Geonovum/KP-APIs/API-strategie-extensies/ext-hypermedia.md

 <div class="rule" id="api-xx">
   <p class="rulelab"><strong>API-XX</strong>: Provide absolute URIs for hyperlinks</p>
   <p>Only absolute URIs may be provided since this enables simple traversal of links by following URIs.
-While relative links are more compact and may be practical when having multi-environment deployments, they introduce extra complexity for the client and may potentially result in erroneous behaviour (e.g. when dealing with trailing slashes or dot segments).</p>
+While relative links are more compact and may be practical when having multi-environment deployments, they introduce extra complexity for the client and may potentially result in erroneous behaviour (e.g. when dealing with trailing slashes or dot segments).
+For the same reasons, absolute URIs may not be templated.</p>
 </div>

 <p class="note">This design rule does explicitly NOT intend the use of hyperlinks as an implementation of the often debated HATEOAS constraint, as described in the well-known REST thesis (Roy Fielding) or the Richardson Maturity Model (Level 3).
 An API specification must offer a strict and stable contract between server and client, which should guarantee backwards compatiblity during the full lifetime of a given major version, whereas true HATEOAS advocates continually evolving interfaces requiring little to no prior knowledge about how to interact with the application.</p>